 - Competitors who dance in a syllabus event may not dance in any open event of the same style.

-- Competitors will be allowed to dance no more than two events in any given style, including if they dance up to another age category.
+- Competitors will be allowed to dance no more then two events in any given style, including if they dance up to another age category

-A competitor is eligible to dance in the "Syllabus", "Novice" or "Pre-Championship" classifications until they accumulate three proficiency points.
-There is no limit to the number of proficiency points that may be accumulated in the "Championship" level.
-Point accumulation will be adhered to when accepting entries, however since this is not an NDCA sanctioned event there will be no points earned based on the results of the competitions.
-This also pertains to finalists of "newcomer events" at the BYU competitions in November 2013 and March 2013.
+A competitor is eligible to dance in the "Syllabus", "Novice", or "Pre-championship" classifications until they accumulate three proficiency points, proficiency points are earned at NDCA sanctioned events.
+Point accumulation will be adhered to when accepting entries, however, since this is not an NDCA sanctioned event there will be no points earned based on the results of this competitions.

-- A competitor receives one point when they either a) place first in their current classification when a semi-final was danced, or b) dance in the final of a higher proficiency event where a semi-final was danced.
+- A competitor receives one point when they either a) place first in their current classification when a quarter-final was danced, or b) dance in the final of a higher proficiency event where a quarter-final was danced.

 - The eligibility to compete in a classification is applied to individual competitors and not as a couple.